 As a postgraduate student in History of Art at Birmingham, you will study in the Barber Institute of Fine Arts, our acclaimed public gallery on-campus in which the Department is based.
 Taught modules and research topics are varied, reflecting the range of expertise of our academic staff.

-The Department offers a taught Masters programme in the History of Art as well as two research masters programmes, the MRes and and the MA by research.
-The Department also offers a PhD programme in Art History.
+The Department offers two taught Masters programmes, MA History of Art and MA Art History and Curating, as well as two research masters programmes, the MRes and the MA by Research.
+The Department also offers a PhD programme in History of Art.

-Birmingham offers a thriving Art History postgraduate community, in a a stimulating university and gallery environment with an internationally recognised research culture. research culture.
-As part of the MA programme, postgraduate students have the opportunity to be involved in the curation of an exhibition held at the Barber Institute.
-For the past three years, this exhibition had been organised around works lent by the National Portrait Gallery in London.
-The department hosts public lectures, research seminars and an annual symposia, in all of which postgraduate students are encouraged to actively participate.
-The department is also home to the online Journal of Art Historiography.
-Each year a postgraduate student is invited to become the editorial assistant and oversee two online editions of this journal.
+We have a thriving postgraduate community, in a stimulating university and gallery environment with an internationally recognised research culture.
+The Department hosts public lectures, research seminars and annual symposia that postgraduate students are encouraged to actively participate in.
+It is also home to the online Journal of Art Historiography.
+Each year a postgraduate student is invited to become the editorial assistant and oversee two online editions of the journal.